 In some cases, a debt settlement company may advise you to let current accounts become delinquent so they can negotiate a settlement with your lenders.
 Any late payments made on an account will remain on your credit report for seven years and will negatively impact your credit scores as well.

-Be wary of organizations that pressure you to enter debt settlement programs and charge substantial up-front fees for their services, or that promise to remove accurate, but negative information from your credit report.
-The Federal Trade Commission has said that negative information, if it is accurate, cannot be removed legally from your credit report.
-Additionally, the Credit Repair Organizations Act (CROA) specifies what a credit repair organization must do before accepting any payment.
-Be sure you understand your rights and legal protections before agreeing to pay for credit repair.
+Be wary of organizations that pressure you to enter debt settlement programs and charge substantial upfront fees for their services, or that promise to remove accurate but negative information from your credit report.
+According to the Federal Trade Commission, negative information, if it is accurate, cannot be removed legally from your credit report prior to the time frames specified by law.

 Thanks for asking.